 The file structure in the administrative portion of the component is exactly the same as in the front side.
 Note that the view, models, controllers etc. of the front and admin parts are completely separated, and have nothing to do with each other - the front part and the admin part can be thought of as two different components!
+A view in the /administrator/components/com__oxample folder may have a counterpart with the same name in

-A view in the /administrator/components/com_example folder may have a counterpart with the same name in the /components/com_example folder, yet the two views have nothing in common but their name.
+/administrator/components/com_example folder may have a counterpart with the same name in the /components/com_example folder, yet the two views have nothing in common but their name.